Yasmin Qureshi: Prison system

 Qureshi has been a consistent critic of Conservative governments' running of the prison system.
 In the Huffington Post, she argued that the 14% rate of prison officers leaving after a year, the record rates of prisoner suicides and the increasing safety crisis as noted by inspections indicate that prison funding and staff numbers had been cut too rapidly.

 Syrian bombing

 Qureshi was strongly against the dropping of bombs in Syria; after travelling on a fact-finding mission with the Foreign Affairs Committee, she argued that while the bombs would certainly cause "many innocent civilian deaths", the evidence that the strikes would significantly weaken ISIS was unclear.

 General Election Recall

 In January 2025, Qureshi spoke against the petition to hold a new General Election, describing those who had signed the petition, over 3 million signatures, as responding to "disinformation" and "foreign interference".

 Awards and nominations

 In January 2013 and 2015, Qureshi was nominated for the Politician of the Year award at the British Muslim Awards.
 In January 2014, she was awarded the Politician of the Year award at the British Muslim Awards.

+In July 2021, Qureshi received an honorary doctorate from the University of Bolton.
+Qureshi was awarded a Doctor of Social Science for her outstanding contribution to politics and the local community.